-- Code: TN Code: G05H17 Prerequisite: Theatre 1 or Chorus (Minimum Grade B or higher) - Prerequisite: Theatre 1 or Chorus (Minimum Grade B or higher) Admission is restricted to students who audition (acting) / apply (design) and are admitted. - Grade level: 10-12
+- MHS Code: FAMTRSS - TN Code: G05H17 Prerequisite: Theatre 1 or Chorus (Minimum Grade B or higher) • - Admission is restricted to students who audition (acting) / apply (design) and are admitted. - Grade level: 10-12

 This course offers students the opportunity to study and perform in this genre.
 The course combines the development of students as actors and dancers, as well as practical vocal training.
 The curriculum includes production of the school musical and/or a musical revue, study of the evolution of the American musical theatre, and other musical theatre related projects.
 Can be taken for multiple credits.